Best Online Ed.S. in Educational Leadership Rankings Methodology

 Why Choose U of A’s Online Ed.S.
 Program?

 It helps to be the flagship institution of a public university system!
 Thanks to its connection to the mother school, U of A’s College of Education and Health Professions has developed a sturdy track record in research initiatives and outreach efforts.
-Educational faculty in the Department of Curriculum & Instruction (CIED) are members of the Arkansas Professors of Educational Leadership (ArPEL).
-And U of A is a key member of the Education Renewal Zone, a Pre-K-16 initiative designed to help improve public school performance.
+Educational faculty in the Department of Educational Leadership (EDLE) are members of the Arkansas Professors of Educational Leadership (ArPEL).
+And U of A is a key member of the Education Renewal Zone, a Pre-K-20 initiative designed to help improve public school performance.
 Put it on your shortlist if you’re interested in high-poverty and rural schools.

 Online Ed.S.
 Overview

-The cohort-based Online Ed.S. in Educational Leadership is designed to lead to district-level licensure; U of A has a 100% first-time pass rate on the School Superintendent Assessment (SSA) exam.
+The cohort-based Online Ed.S. in Educational Leadership is designed to lead to district-level licensure; U of A has a strong first-time pass rate on the School Superintendent Assessment (SSA) exam.
 Out-of-state candidates may be able to apply, but it pays to check with the Ed.S. coordinator and your Department of Education.
-All applicants must have a master’s degree in an education-related field and building-level certification.
+All applicants must have a master’s degree in an education-related field and experience in building-level administration.

 We give it a thumbs-up for including the personal touch—Ed.S. students meet in synchronous, real-time sessions on Wednesday evenings.
-We also like the fact that the curriculum features an action research project and a substantial 6-month internship under the guidance of a mentor.
-All students are required to present a Culminating Portfolio.
+We also like the fact that the curriculum features an advanced seminar and a substantial internship under the guidance of a mentor.
+All students are required to present a culminating project.
 Not sounding like quite the right fit?
 You may wish to investigate the Online Ed.D. in Educational Leadership with 3 intensive weekend seminars on campus.

 Note: U of A also offers an Online Ed.S. in Curriculum & Instruction, but it’s designed for Arkansas educators.